kae76/openatrium2-vagrant/README.md

 Instant Drupal
 =============

-Vagrant and puppet team up to spin up a brand new instance of a Drupal web server.
+Vagrant and Puppet team up to spin up a brand new instance of a Drupal web server.

 Use Virtual machines to isolate your development environment.
 Abstract project dependencies to the VMs and leave your host stable and productive.